London Blue Topaz

-It is not surprising then that blue topaz has become one of the top selling gems in the jewelry business, since blue topaz is unusual in offering excellent hardness (8 on the Mohs scale) and brilliance at a very reasonable cost.
+It is not surprising then that blue topaz has become one of the top selling gems in the jewelry business.
+Blue topaz is unusual in offering excellent hardness (8 on the Mohs scale) and brilliance at a very reasonable cost.

-London Blue Topaz is a medium to dark grayish blue, sometimes described as "steely" or "inky."
-Many London Blues have a slightly greenish tone when viewed from certain angles.
+London blue topaz is a medium to dark grayish blue, sometimes described as "steely" or "inky".
+Many London blue gems have a slightly greenish tone when viewed from certain angles.

-The reason that the color of topaz can be changed by irradiation is a function of the special way that topaz gets its color.
+The reason that the color of topaz can be changed by irradiation is due to the special way that topaz gets its color.
 Most gems, such as sapphire, are colored by trace elements such as iron or titanium.
 Some gems, such as peridot, are colored by elements in their essential chemical composition.
 But topaz is unique in that the color results from so-called color centers, which are imperfections in the crystal lattice that change the way the crystal absorbs light.

 - First Published: March-13-2009